oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 3. A path $p/{\tt\$count}$ (see [section 3.2.1.4](#AggregateExpressioncount)) with optional prefix $p/{}$ where $p=p_1$ or $p=p_2$ or $p=p_1/p_2$.
 Let $f(A)$ be the [cardinality](#SamenessandPrecedence) of $A$.
 4. A path $p/c$ consisting of an optional prefix $p/{}$ with $p=p_1$ or $p=p_1/p_2$ where the last segment of $p_1$ has a structured type or $p=p_2$, and a [custom aggregate](#CustomAggregates) $c$ defined on the collection addressed by $p$.
-Let $f(A)=c(A)$, if computation of the custom aggregate fails, the service MUST reject the request.
+Let $f(A)=c(A)$, and if computation of the custom aggregate fails, the service MUST reject the request.
 In the absence of an alias, the name of the property MUST be the name of the custom aggregate, this is a dynamic property unless there is a declared property with that name, which is allowed by the `CustomAggregate` annotation.
 The custom aggregate also determines the type of the dynamic property.

 _Determination of $A$:_

 Let $I$ be the input set.
 If $p$ is absent, let $A=I$ with null values removed.

 Otherwise, let $q$ be the portion of $p$ up to and including the last navigation property, if any, and any type-cast segment that immediately follows, and let $r$ be the remainder, if any, of $p$ that contains no navigation properties, such that $p$ equals the concatenated path $q⁄r$.
 The aggregate transformation considers each entity reached via the path $q$ exactly once.
 To this end, using the [$\Gamma$ notation](#EvaluationofDataAggregationPaths):
 - If $q$ is non-empty, let $E=\Gamma(I,q)$ and remove duplicates from that entity collection: If [multiple representations of the same non-transient entity](#SamenessandPrecedence) are reached, the service MUST merge them into one occurrence in $E$ if they are complementary and MUST reject the request if they are contradictory.
-(See [example 119](#aggrconflict).)
+(See [example 120](#aggrconflict).)
 If [multiple occurrences of the same transient entity](#SamenessandPrecedence) are reached, the service MUST keep only one occurrence in $E$.
 - If $q$ is empty, let $E=I$.

-Then, if $r$ is empty, let $A=E$, otherwise let $A=\Gamma(E,r)$, this consists of instances or primitive values, possibly with repetitions.
+Then, if $r$ is empty, let $A=E$, otherwise let $A=\Gamma(E,r)$, this consists of structured instances or primitive values, possibly with repetitions.

 #### <a name="Keywordas" href="#Keywordas">3.2.1.2 Keyword `as`</a>